 Wheels need routine maintenance and adjustment to ensure that tyres last.
 Wheel balancing should be checked regularly, not just when you feel a vibration.
+You need to cross rotate and balance the wheels every 5 to 10 000 kilometers.

 If wheels are out of balance the following problems occur: